 As a patient, you’ll have access to a network of specialty providers at The University of Kansas Health System.
 This is an important connection that allows you to receive prompt medical attention from an expert should you need more specialized care.

-Our nurse midwives (CNM) have achieved the highest level of training and education.
-As certified nurse midwives, they have completed nursing school and worked in a hospital setting, as well as earned a master's degree in nurse midwifery and trained in pregnancy and childbirth.
+Our nurse midwives have achieved the highest level of training and education.
+As certified nurse midwives (CNM), they have completed nursing school and worked in a hospital setting, as well as earned a doctorate degree in nurse midwifery and trained in pregnancy and childbirth.
 Our CNMs are certified by the American Midwifery Certification Board and recognized as part of the medical community.

 The Women’s Health Specialties clinic is an integrated practice, meaning we offer both midwifery and physician-led care.
 By offering both services under one roof, you and your midwife have direct access to a clinical provider who can consult and collaborate on your healthcare if needed.